 Disc brakes: the pros and cons

 There seems to have been a big ‘shift’ in braking tech in recent years.
-Nik Cook explains the benefits and drawbacks of disc brakes for winter road biking
+Nik Cook explains the benefits and drawbacks of disc brakes

 Despite the procrastinations of the UCI, disc brakes on road bikes outside of the pro peloton are becoming more commonplace among recreational road riders and triathletes.
 With some early teething problems ironed out, brands embracing the concept and the availability of more affordable disc groupsets, they definitely offer some advantages, especially for a dedicated winter steed.